 The Fulufjället Wilderness is embedded in Fulufjället National Park, Sweden.
 Located at the border with Norway, Fulufjället Wilderness is a virtually untouched Scandinavian nature area.
-Fulufjället Wilderness is named after the mountain Fulufjället that is 1,044 m high.
+Fulufjället Wilderness is named after the mountain Fulufjället, which is 1 044 m high.
 It covers the Swedish part of the Fulufjället massif, which is the southernmost part of the Scandes in Sweden.
-The Norwegian part of the massif is protected by Norway’s Fulufjället National Park.
+The Norwegian part of the massif is protected by Norway’s Fulufjellet National Park.

 The Archipelago WILDCoast is located at the edge of open Baltic Sea.
 It is a unique example of a large contiguous marine WILDCoast without any extractive use already for several decades.
 The WILDCoast is closed for visitors (no-go zone).

 The Teiču Wilderness is embedded into the Teiču Strict Nature Reserve.
 Teiču Reserve is the largest nature reserve in Latvia and it is one of the largest areas of intact bog moss in the Baltic.
 Teiču Wilderness protects a large complex, representing valuable ecosystems of wetlands and forest.
 Teiču Wilderness is one of four strict nature reserves in Latvia and is well known due to the high species diversity.

 The Uholka-Shyrokyy Luh Wilderness is part of the Carpathian Biosphere Reserve.
 The area preserves the largest area of unique old-growth beech forest of Europe and the natural state of the Carpathian mountain landscapes.
 Uholka-Shyrokyy Luh Wilderness represents an outstanding example of undisturbed temperate beech forests and provides a sample of the pure stands of European beech.